Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-A commercial carrier is the owner of one or more commercial vehicles used to transport goods, passengers, or provide a service.
+A commercial carrier is the registered owner of one or more commercial vehicles used to transport goods, passengers, or provide a service.

 Carriers must obtain a Safety Fitness Certificate before they can begin operations.

 Temporary Safety Fitness Certificates are no longer issued.

 New carriers must complete a Safety Fitness Certificate (SFC) application online.
 The application fee is $150.
 New carriers are also required to complete the Pre-entry Program for commercial carriers, which includes:

 - passing the SFC Compliance Knowledge Test at an Alberta Registry Office